TheGroveOSU/creativewriting/README.md

 ### Discord:

-Sundays at 3pm

 Wednesdays at 7pm

 ### In-Person:

-TBD
+Sundays at 3pm

 ### Support or Contact

-thegroveosu@gmail.com
+To be added to the server or the listserv please contact thegroveosu@gmail.com